daniel-wojahn/tibetan-text-metrics/README.md

 - **Flexible Text Segmentation**: Adaptable for various historical texts and genres (a corpus like the many Sakya Genealogies (*sa skya gdung rabs*) or different editions of biographical literature (*rnam thar*) come to mind)
 - **Text Evolution Analysis**: Helps trace how texts evolved over time by identifying where successive authors and editors incorporated additional material
 - **Data-Driven Insights**: Provides quantitative metrics to complement qualitative textual analysis
-- **N-gram Pattern Analysis**: Compares how often different word or POS tag sequences (n-grams) appear in each text, using a pattern-based approach that detects similarities in _style_ and _structure_, not just exact matches.

 ## Web App (Gradio) — run locally

-The project includes a user-friendly web interface located in `ttm-webapp-hf/` that exposes the core TTM comparison workflow (upload Tibetan `.txt` files, segment by `༈`, compute Jaccard, Normalized LCS, Fuzzy, and Semantic similarity, and visualize results via heatmaps and bar charts).
+The project includes a user-friendly web interface located in `ttm-webapp/` that exposes the core TTM comparison workflow (upload Tibetan `.txt` files, segment by `༈`, compute Jaccard, Normalized LCS, Fuzzy, and Semantic similarity, and visualize results via heatmaps and bar charts).

 Quick start for the web app: